Arieswaran/IU-floppy-bird/README.md

 So go ahead, give IU Floppy Bird a try.
 You never know, you might just become a die-hard fan of both the game and the star herself.
 Happy flapping!

-TLDR: I just wanted to make a game.
+*TLDR: I just wanted to make a game*

 ## How to Play
 Just click on screen , duh.